-Design and participants.
+Design and participants

 The two-grammar design of Dienes and Altmann (1997) was used.
-Specifically, participants were trained on one of two grammars, grammar A or Grammar B, and all participants were tested on the same test items, consisting of an equal mixture of grammar A and grammar B items.
-For participants trained on grammar A, the grammar A test items were the grammatical items and the grammar B test items were the non-grammatical items; and vice versa for participants trained on grammar B. Twenty-five volunteers from the University of Sussex were used, such that 12 participants were trained on grammar A and 13 on grammar B.
+Specifically, participants were trained in one of two grammars, grammar A or B, and all participants were tested on the same test items, consisting of an equal mixture of grammar A and B items.
+For participants trained in grammar A, the grammar A test items were the grammatical items and the grammar B test items were the nongrammatical items; and vice versa for participants trained in grammar B. Twenty-five volunteers from the University of Sussex were used, such that 12 participants were trained in grammar A and 13 in grammar B.

+Materials

-Materials.
-The two grammars and the exact training and test stimuli were taken from Dienes and Altmann (1997), following Dienes et al (1995) and Reber (1969).
-The two grammars are shown in Figure 2.
+The two grammars and the exact training and test stimuli were taken from Dienes and Altmann (1997), following Dienes et al. (1995) and Reber (1969).
+The two grammars are shown in Fig. 2.

-Figure 2 The two grammars used in experiments 1 and 2
+Fig. 2 The two grammars used in Experiments 1 and 2

-Each grammar used the letters M, T, V, R and X as terminal elements.
+Each grammar used the letters M, T, V, R, and X as terminal elements.
 Starting bigrams and end-letters were the same for both grammars.
-Each grammar could potentially generate a set of 52 grammatical strings of 5 to 9 letters in length.
-For each grammar, 18 of these were selected to form the training set (listed in Dienes &

-Altmann, 1997).
-A set of 29 strings (some having appeared in the training set) was selected from each grammar to form a test set comprised of 58 items (listed in Dienes & Altmann, 1997).
+Each grammar could potentially generate a set of 52 grammatical strings of 5-9 letters in length.
+For each grammar, 18 of these were selected to form the training set (listed in Dienes & Altmann, 1997).
+A set of 29 strings (some having appeared in the training set) was selected from each grammar to form a test set comprising 58 items (listed in Dienes & Altmann, 1997).